jnous/drupal-docker/README.md

 2. In `docker` directory copy `sample.environment` to `environment`, customize as necessary and add execute permissions: `chmod a+x environment`.
 3. Run `. directory-setup.sh`.
 4. Run `. composer-init.sh` to get Composer template for Drupal project, **or** copy your existing Drupal project under `drupal` with docroot in `drupal/web`.
-5. Run `. composer-drupal-install.sh` to install Drupal as specified in `composer.json`, set up some directories and create your `settings.php` ready for Drupal installation process.
+5. Run `. composer-drupal-install.sh` to install Drupal as specified in `composer.json`, to set up some directories and to create your `settings.php` ready for Drupal installation process.
 6. Run `. startup.sh`.
 7. If not running Docker for Mac, run `. addhost.sudo.sh`.
 (Docker for Mac does not support network interface mapping, so you'll use only localhost:<port> to connect.)
 8. Edit `drupal/composer.json` to suit your needs, for Drupal version and contrib modules.
 (Default Drupal version is 8.x-dev, suitable for core development.)